Special Subcommittee

 June - August: Information gathering, interviews with members, feedback forms provided to allow comments.
 Please be patient as we develop channels of communication and dialog.

-September: This subcommittee will share their recommendations to the Board of Directors.
+November: This subcommittee will share their findings and recommendations to the Board of Directors.

 This page contains important information about this issue.
 We encourage anyone who wishes to submit comments, first read about the more recent developments regarding James John Audubon.
 We do not take this issue lightly.